-The familial taxonomic framework here applied follows Smith & al. (2006) and Schuettpelz & al. (2016) and is in accordance with recent phylogenetic molecular studies.
+The familial taxonomic framework here applied follows Smith & al. (2006).
+Additional phylogenetic molecular studies by Schuettpelz & al. (2016) slightly modified this taxonomy.
+For instance, Woodsiaceae is now further divided and comprises Athyriaceae (e.g. native Athyrium) and Cystopteridaceae (e.g. native Cystopteris and Gymnocarpium).
 The Belgian pteridophytes, native as well as non-native, are here classified as follows (familial circumscriptions that differ from Lambinon & al. 2004 are preceded by an *):

 Isoetaceae: Isoetes (only native taxa);